meditationstuff/protocol_1/index.md

 [<a href="#121dh">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

+# <a id="scratch-notes" href="#scratch-notes">scratch notes:</a>

+non-momentum, non-reactivity —> still receptivity + omnidirectionality — in conversation and interaction

+Spontaneously (non-censoring, non-deliberately, non-reflectively, non-doing-ly, non-thinking-ly, non-filter-ing-ly), nonviolently, benevolently AND
+Add to many prot: Don’t act guskin book, impro book, all book recs from emo book, religion of tomorrow book, Clint fuhs thing, excerpt C, gigagloss appendix, cook grueter 2 things, else?
+After the honeymoon, after the fight [representational transference shadow stuff???]
+Philosophical investigations

+What if I want to do/&#8203;say/&#8203;express that I want / dont want to e.g. fuck, violate, harm, love, or do something shameful, embarrassing, illegal, antisocial

+see x-desires and

+* <a href="#appendix-9-gricean-yin-yang-analysis">appendix 9: gricean and yin-yang analysis</a>
+* <a href="#appendix-10-communicating-feelings">appendix 10: communicating feelings (spicy) (draft)</a>
+* <a href="#appendix-11-language-causal-body">appendix 11: language and the "causal body" (scratch; draft)</a>
+* <a href="#appendix-12-language-and-perspective-taking">appendix 12: language and perspective taking (scratch; draft)</a>

+bib:

+* Structure of magic
+* Deep and surface anaphora
+* guskin
+* transpersonal actor
+* Guskin, Harold.
+How to stop acting.
+Macmillan, 2003.
+* (transpersonal acting book (maybe) ned medina or whatever maybe)
+* Guskin, Harold.
+How to stop acting.
+Macmillan, 2003.
+* Johnstone, Keith.
+Impro: Improvisation and the theatre.
+Routledge, 2012.
+* Wile, Daniel B. After the fight: Using your disagreements to build a stronger relationship.
+Guilford Press, 1995.
+* Wile, Daniel B. "After the honeymoon: How conflict can improve your relationship."
+(1988).

+[<a href="#121eh">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

 # <span id="122"></span><a id="lists-and-more" href="#lists-and-more">lists and more:</a>